 Apprentice of the Day

 We featured apprentices going above and beyond each day of Apprenticeship Week (Nov.
-15 to 21, 2021).
-Read their stories below.
+14 to 20, 2022).

 Learn more about finding your path to a great career through registered apprenticeship.

 Peter Mohagen, electrician – Twin Ports Electrical JATC employed by PEC Solutions